aws-greengrass/aws-greengrass-client-device-auth/uat/README.md

 $Env:AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>
 $Env:AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY>
 ```

+- Configure user credentials for Windows devices
+    - create user ggc_user
+    - assign gcc_user to Administrators group and remove from Users group
+    - log out as your used and log in as ggc_user
+    - open cmd as Administrator

+- Configure user credentials for Linux devices
+    - create user ggc_user
+    - add ggc_user to docker group

 ### Build the test Jar
 For UATs to run you will need to package your entire application along with `aws-greengrass-testing-standalone` into